 Driver seriously injured after tanker rollover

-Police closed a section of County Road 16 in Waubaushene on Friday after a tanker truck collision.
+Police closed a section of County Road 16 in Severn Township on Friday after a tanker truck collision.

-The truck carrying a hot liquid asphalt mixture rolled over sometime around 7 a.m.
+The truck carrying a hot liquid asphalt mixture rolled over sometime around 7 a.m., trapping the driver.

-Police say the driver was taken to the hospital with serious, non-life-threatening injuries and then airlifted to a Toronto area trauma centre.
+Police say the driver was freed and taken to the hospital with serious, non-life-threatening injuries and then airlifted to a Toronto area trauma centre.

 - Download the CTV News app to get local alerts on your device